ExTEnS10N/rayon-on-worker/README.md

 Whenever I need to send some JS Object across thread, it is just impossible, since those objects can only be sent via postMessage and not SharedArrayBuffer.

-Using the origin wasm-bindgen-rayon will totally limits the whole application function to some specific scenes that we can only do cpu calculations, and other types of multithread tasks will become impossible to run.
+What's more, it even yet to support console_error_panic_hook, making it harder to debug error occured on web workers.

-So here goes the fork, which aims to let me use the rayon as flexible as it originally is.
+So here goes the fork, which aims to let me use the rayon as flexible as it originally is, just NOW.

 # Statements

 - Due to personally lack of time, I won't make any pull request, nor publish to crates.io.

 - **As long as it works for me, everything is ok!**

+- The test and demo, and maybe part of this document are not yet upated to adapt to latest changes, use at your own risk!

 # Overview